 Integrate Google Drive to Microsoft Teams Properly

-People often ask me whether it is possible to add Google Drive to Team.
+People often ask me whether it is possible to add Google Drive to Teams.
 Yes, you can access your Drive files in Teams.
 There is no native integration.
-The only way to do that is by linking the Drive or indirectly accessing Microsoft Teams.
+The only way to do that is by linking Google Drive or accessing files indirectly through Microsoft Teams.
 This article will help you link your Google Drive to MS Teams in simple steps.

 Google Drive and Microsoft Teams are two different tools.
-MS Teams is created by Microsoft as an application that closely works with its own cloud storage: OneDrive and SharePoint Online.
+MS Teams is a Microsoft application that works closely with its own cloud storage: OneDrive and SharePoint Online.

 Google Drive is Google’s cloud storage.
-Therefore, you cannot directly connect the Drive in Teams, files do not automatically appear in Teams channels, and file permissions are not managed through Teams.
+Therefore, you cannot directly connect Google Drive to Teams, files do not automatically appear in Teams channels, and file permissions are not managed through Teams.

-What You Do When Adding Google Drive to MS Teams?
+What Happens When You Add Google Drive to MS Teams?

 When we say add Google Drive to Teams, it doesn’t mean full file synchronization, managing Google Drive folders in Teams, or replacing OneDrive storage.

-In reality, it means that users want to access Google Drive files while working in Teams, sharing their G Drive documents with team members, and opening Google Docs, Sheets, or Slides from Teams.
+In reality, it means that users want to access Google Drive files while working in Teams, sharing their Google Drive documents with team members, and opening Google Docs, Sheets, or Slides from Teams.

 Manually Connect Google Drive to Teams

-To connect your Google Drive, MS Teams provides a feature called “Add Cloud storage”.
-But, in recent updates, users can directly add their G Drive to MS Teams from the desktop app or web browser.
+MS Teams provides a feature called “Add Cloud storage” to connect Google Drive.
+But, in recent updates, users can directly add their Google Drive to MS Teams from the desktop app or web browser.

-- Open the MS Teams client or the program in a web browser.
+- Open the MS Teams desktop app or web app.

 - Click on the Apps option in the left sidebar.